garrandall/popular-music-data/tracks/hot-in-herre-nelly.md

 Extra, extra - eh, spread the news (check it)
 Nelly took a trip from the Lou' to the Neptunes
-Came back with somethin thicker than fittin in Sasoons Say she got a thing about cuttin in restrooms - ohhhhh!
+Came back with somethin thicker than fittin in Sasoons Say she got a thing about cuttin in restrooms - oh!

 It's gettin hot in here (so hot), so take off all your clothes